German federal court rejects bid to remove antisemitic relic

 BERLIN (AP) — A German federal court on Tuesday rejected a Jewish man's bid to have a 700-year-old antisemitic statue removed from a church where Martin Luther once preached.

 The Federal Court of Justice upheld rulings by lower courts on the “Judensau,” or “Jew pig,” sculpture on the Town Church in Wittenberg — one of more than 20 such relics from the Middle Ages that still adorn churches across Germany and elsewhere in Europe.
-Those rulings pointed to the addition in recent decades of a memorial and an information sign.
+As in those rulings, judges pointed to the addition in the 1980s of a memorial at the site.

 Placed on the church about four meters (13 feet) above ground level, the sculpture depicts people identifiable as Jews suckling the teats of a sow while a rabbi lifts the animal’s tail.
 In 1570, after the Protestant Reformation, an inscription referring to an anti-Jewish tract by Luther was added.